DDecoene/claude-project-bundler/README.md

    cpb
    ```

-2. Share the generated bundle at the start of your Claude conversation
+2. Start a new conversation with Claude and share the generated bundle file.

 3. Provide context about your project:
    ```